#2. Not knowing a word is not the end of communication

 Option 1 was to go home, feeling defeated, and having dirty floors the whole year.

 Unsurprisingly, I chose option 2 and asked for ‘a piece of cloth you dip in a bucket of water in order to wash the floor’.
-‘Ah! a mop,’ replied the shopkeeper, before heading to the stockroom to fetch me one.
+‘Ah! a mop,’ replied the shopkeeper, before heading to the stockroom to fetch one.

-I used 17 words instead of 1, I learned the word ‘mop’ in context – and will never forget it – and my kitchen and bathroom floors were clean all year long.
+When I said that I needed 'a piece of cloth you dip in a bucket of water in order to wash the floor’, I used 17 words instead of 1, I learned the word ‘mop’ in context – and will never forget it – and my kitchen and bathroom floors were clean all year long.

 Not knowing a word is not the end of communication, it’s the beginning.
-And a great one at that.
+And a great one at that!

-Don't hesitate to send me your questions about language learning!
+Don't hesitate to send me your questions.